QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Acknowledgment

 \section{Acknowledgment}

-M.S is thankful to the School of Particles and Accelerators, Institute for Research in Fundamental Sciences (IPM) for financial support of this project.
-Authors are also grateful the Yazd university to provide the required facilities to do this project.
+S.~A.~T is thankful to the School of Particles and Accelerators, Institute for Research in Fundamental Sciences (IPM) for financial support of this project.
+S.~M.~M.~N and A.~M are also grateful the Yazd university to provide the required facilities to do this project.